 - Is there is list of required and/or recommended textbooks for Fall semester?

-The list of textbooks is available online.
-A list of textbooks for fall 2013 will be available after May 15.
+The list of textbooks for the P1 class is available online here.
+A list of textbooks for the P2 and P3 classes are available in Moodle.

 - I do I need to send a copy of my proof of insurance to the School?

 Proof of insurance is required for matriculation but will not be collected until the first day of class.
 You will scan a copy of your insurance card or some other proof of insurance (e.g. bill, contract, etc.) and upload it into E*value during orientation.